knpuniversity/oo/knpu/episode1/type-hinting.md

 know exactly what we can do with it.
 This is cool because whenever we pass around a `Ship`, object we can type hint it with `Ship` and our editor instantly knows what that is and what methods we can call on it.
-We're giving definition to our data instead of passing around arrays which are unknown and probably inconsistent keys.
+We're giving definition to our data instead of passing around arrays which have unknown and probably inconsistent keys.